joshuabenuck/image_grid/README.md

 # Running

-`image_grid --dir <directory>`
+`image_grid --dir <directory> [--filter <regex>] [--only <regex>] [--max <count>]`

-The directory must only contain images.
-The checked in version will only display the first 10 images.
-The images displayed will be resized up to 100 / 100 (aspect ratio preserved).
+Images will be displayed at 200px wide.

+The directory may contain more than just images, but all files will be parsed as if they are images.
+Files that fail to parse as images are not included in the display.

+To exclude files that match a specific regex from being displayed, pass in one or more `filter` options.

+To only display files that match specific patterns, pass in one or more `only` options.

+Use the `max` option to put an upper limit on the number of images that will be displayed in the grid.

 # Limitations

-* Requires that directory only contain images
-* No way to override how many images are displayed
 * Images are displayed at a fixed resolution
 * No way to see full size of image
 * No actions can be taken when an image is selected